 If you answered “yes” to one or more of these questions, then a marketing degree could be a great fit for you!

 As a marketing major at SBU, you will engage in advertising, social media marketing, retailing, professional selling, marketing research, marketing management, consumer behavior, graphic design and much more.
 You will have opportunities to apply the marketing concepts you learn in the classroom through real-world experiences working with local businesses on marketing projects.
 For example, in your advertising class you will work with other students to create an advertising campaign for a company, preparing you for a future career in marketing.
-Then, in your marketing research class you will spend an entire semester working with a local business on a market research project.
+Then, in your marketing research class, you will spend an entire semester working with a local business on a market research project.

 Psalm 15 - The SBU College of Business and Computer Science's Psalm 15 initiative provides intentional integration of faith and academic discipline.
 Using Psalm 15 as a basis, the College has identified eight character traits that should be the hallmark of the College's students and graduates.
 These character traits are emphasized in coursework and in a special lecture series.
 The highlighted character traits are: Integrity, Service, Respect, Charity, Faithfulness, Truthfulness, Humility and Perseverance.Ethics and Professional Development — As part of an intentionally Christian education, all students in the College of Business and Computer Science take a senior-level course in Ethics and Professional Development.
 The course teaches Christian personal and professional ethics and equips students with life skills such as career development, etiquette, and personal financial planning, with the goal of producing ethical business leaders who will be servant leaders in the workplace.